 - Balance is not correct

-- Account was paid before going into collections
+- The account was paid before going into collections.

 Experian Dispute Phone Number